 - Weight: 63 bs - Bag Capacity: 100 lbs

-If you’re looking to upgrade your stand and workout a little heavier, this is a great product that combines speed and power workouts into one session.
+In terms of stability, this one has three weight plate pegs to keep it from wobbling.
+Add as much or as little extra weight as you need to customize the stability.
+If you’re looking to upgrade your stand and to work out with a heavier bag, this is a great product that combines speed and power workouts into one session.

 Heavy Bag Stand FAQs